thebrrt/Module1-WebDev-UCF/README.md

 ## Grading Requirements

-​	Technical Acceptance Criteria: 40%
+* **Technical Acceptance Criteria: 40%**

-​		Satisfies all of the preceding acceptance criteria plus the following code improvements:
+  * Satisfies all of the preceding acceptance criteria plus the following code improvements:

-​			Application's links all function correctly.
+    * Application's links all function correctly.

-​			Application's CSS selectors and properties are consolidated and organized to follow ​			semantic structure.
+    * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.

-​			Application's CSS file is properly commented.
+    * Application's CSS file is properly commented.
+* **Deployment: 32%**
+  * Application deployed at live URL
+  * Application loads w no errors
+  * Application GitHub URL submitted
+  * GitHub repo that contains application code
+* **Application Quality: 15%**
+  * Application resembles (at least 90%) screenshots provided in challenge instructions
+* **Repository Quality: 13%**
+  * Repository has a unique name.
+  * Repository follows best practices for file structure and naming conventions
+  * Repository contains multiple descriptive commit messages
+  * Repository contains quality README file with description, screenshot, and link to deployed application.

+## Submission Requirements

+You are required to submit BOTH for review

+* URL of deployed application
+* URL of GitHub repo the contains code.
+Give repo a unique name and include a README file that described the project